skeeto/skeeto.github.com/_posts/2017-10-06-A-Branchless-UTF-8-Decoder.markdown

 end of the function.
 However, after inspecting the compiler's assembly output, I decided to move it up, and the result was a solid performance boost.
 That's because it spreads out dependent instructions.
-With the address of the next code point known so early, the instructions that decode the next code point can get started early.
+With the address of the next code point known so early, [the instructions that decode the next code point can get started early][carruth].

 The reason for the `!len` is so that the pointer is advanced one byte even in the face of an error (length of zero).
 Adding that `!len` is